godotengine/godot-website/collections/_article/physics-progress-report-1.md

 One of the requirements was adding support for cylinder shapes in Godot's custom collision detection system.

-Cylinder support in Godot Physics is also part of the recent 3.3 release as an experiemental feature (there are still some known issues around character controllers).
+Cylinder support in Godot Physics is also part of the recent 3.3 release as an experimental feature (there are still some known issues around character controllers).

 ![Animation of Cylinder RigidBodies falling down on each other](/storage/app/media/godot-cylinders.gif)
 <abbr title=""></abbr>